robomotic/automated-vuln-discovery-remediation/README.md

 **For Patch Analysis:** VulnPatchPairs and D2A specifically focus on before/after fix comparisons.

 **For Established Baselines:** Devign, BigVul, and VulDeePecker remain standard benchmarks in vulnerability detection literature.

+**For cutting-edge research:** Use ICVul (2025) or CVEfixes (2024) for the most current vulnerabilities and methodologies.

+**For large-scale studies:** MoreFixes (2024) provides the largest comprehensive dataset.

+**For comparative studies:** Include classic benchmarks (BigVul, Devign) alongside recent datasets for baseline comparisons.

+**For specialized applications:** Choose based on language requirements (MegaVul for C/C++, CrossVul for multi-language) or specific research focus (SecurityEval for code generation, PatchDB for security patches).

 These datasets collectively represent the most comprehensive collection of realistic software vulnerabilities with their fixes, enabling advanced research in vulnerability detection, automated program repair, and security analysis across multiple programming languages and vulnerability types.